Samsung TU7000 – 4K Crystal UHD TV from Samsung

 The TU7000 is well equipped for gaming and therefore it is a lot of fun to play on this TV.
 The low input lag of around 10 ms ensures that the UHD TV feels very responsive as soon as a button is pressed on the gamepad.
 With the Auto Low Latency Mode, the TV automatically switches to game mode as soon as a console is detected.
 This automatically keeps the input lag as low as possible, which is often not the case in more affordable devices.

-With HDR gaming the input lag increases due to the additional picture optimization.
+With High Dynamic Range – image/video with more dynamic range (contrast range) gaming the input lag increases due to the additional picture optimization.
 Because the HDR experience is not quite as convincing on the TU7000, you should possibly do without it in gaming, so that the TV remains nice and responsive.
-If HDR is important for gaming, you should consider a more powerful TV like the Q80T anyway, which has features like Variable Refresh Rate, HDMI 2.1 and a wide viewing angle – the TU7000 does not have all that because of its low price.
+If HDR is important for gaming, you should consider a more powerful TV like the Q80T anyway, which has features like Variable Refresh Rate – synchronizes the display’s refresh rate with the output refresh rate of the graphics card, HDMI 2.1 and a wide viewing angle – the TU7000 does not have all that because of its low price.

 Standard sound - nothing fancy

 In this price range, the integrated speakers are of course no revelation.
 However, the 20W speakers are well tuned for occasional TV viewing and dialogues are reproduced in an intelligible way.
 However, the right portion of bass is sought in vain.
 But this can be quickly remedied by a soundbar, which considerably improves the overall atmosphere.
 This would also solve the problem of the integrated speakers not becoming very loud.
-It should be noted, when using a soundbar, that Samsung TVs do not support DTS but only Dolby formats.
-With the HDMI eARC connection, Dolby Atmos is supported via Dolby True HD, whereby a breathtaking sound backdrop can be created.
+It should be noted, when using a soundbar, that Samsung TVs do not support Multi-channel-sound-system (Surround Sound) competing with Dolby Digital but only Dolby formats.
+With the HDMI eARC connection, Object-based surround sound format with 3D-Sound from any direction is supported via Dolby True HD, whereby a breathtaking sound backdrop can be created.

 Smart television with Tizen 5.5